 Angela replies: Sew together the dress, attach the sleeves, and lastly, attach the lining to the dress section leaving the sleeves in a single layer.
 You can hide the armscye seam allowances within the lining.

 2. 24g writes: How do you make an in slot seam tighter if the garment is too large?

 Angela replies: Ripping out a slot seam can be a lot of work, but that would be one option.
 First determine if the slot seams are structural, often they are decorative.
 If the side, center back or front, and/or shoulder seams are standard seams, you may be able to make a simple alteration without changing the slot seams.
 Otherwise, try to make your alteration through the least number of seams possible.
 Then, first choose which slot seams you plan to alter.
 Open the slot seam, remove the backing, and stitch the new seam with a basting stitch.
 Try on the garment to check fit and once the fit is perfect, you can move the excess fabric to the wrong side and trim it away, and then resew the backing.
 Another option would be to add darts or additional seams to the garment.

 3. user-2068325 writes: I have a few good fabric, T-shirt style dresses, that I love and now they are a bit too tight – especially around the bust.
 Do you have any ideas how I might rescue these?
 I do have some leftover materials.

 Angela replies: Color blocking is such a huge trend, I would go that route by cutting apart the top and adding another fabric to the side seams and underarm.
 You mentioned you have additional fabric on hand.
 You could use it to add gussets to the side seams and underarm.

-Posted on Oct 7th, 2013 in sewing, online extras, how-to, tips & tricks, Angela Wolf, One Pattern Many Ways, Q&A
+Posted on in sewing, online extras, All How-To, tips & tricks, Q&A, Angela Wolf, One Pattern Many Ways